NellSosuzxy/SuaraRakyat/README.md

 **Diploma In Information Technology - Mobile App Development - Final Project - Kolej Poly-Tech MARA (KPTM)**

-**Suara Rakyat** (Voice of the People) is an Android application designed to empower citizens to easily report and track issues within their community.
+**Suara Rakyat** is an Android application designed to empower citizens to easily report and track issues within their community.
 Whether it's a security concern, an environmental hazard, or a social issue like bullying, this app provides a transparent platform to submit evidence, pinpoint locations, and track the resolution status of reports.

 ---